The 33 Best Romance Novels of All Time: Books to Love

 This epic story begins in 1945 when Claire Randall and her husband take a second honeymoon to the Scottish Highlands to celebrate being reunited after the war.
 When Claire touches one of the standing stones, she is transported to 1743.

 This is when the real story begins.
 In order to stay safe as an English woman in Scotland, she must depend on Jamie Frasier for protection.
 This book is definitely at the top of our list of best romance novels of all time but you will love it equally if you love historical fiction, magical realism, romance, or witches.
-This is one of the iconic and epic romance books that has it all.
+This is one of the iconic and epic time travel romance books that has it all and is perfect for a list of books like A Discovery of Witches.

 A tell-all about a fictional Elizabeth Taylor-